A Parameter-Free Two-Bit Covariance Estimator with Improved Operator Norm Error Rate: Introduction

-{\textbf{Overview.}} We propose a new 2-bit estimator $\bm{\widetilde{\Sigma}}_{\tb}$ in Section \ref{sec2} that is comparable to $\bm{\widehat{\Sigma}}_{na}$.
+\paragraph{Overview.} We propose a new 2-bit estimator $\bm{\widetilde{\Sigma}}_{\tb}$ in Section \ref{sec2} that is comparable to $\bm{\widehat{\Sigma}}_{na}$.
 Our primary contribution, a parameter-free estimator with improved error rate, is presented in Section \ref{sec3}, where we also provide numerical examples to validate our theory.
 The proof of our main theorem (Theorem \ref{maintheorem}) is given in Section \ref{sec4}.
-We collect the deferred proofs in Section \ref{sec5}.
 The paper is concluded with some discussions in Section \ref{sec6}.
+We collect the deferred proofs in Appendices A-C that follow the concluding section.